 then

-is the corresponding \textit{broadcasting} solution of the multilayer system described by $\bm{A}$.
+is the corresponding \textit{broadcasted} solution of the multi-level system described by $\bm{A}$.

 Moreover, we note the dependence of the dynamics on the coupling strength.
-The inter-layer coupling controlled by $\epsilon$ is also presented in the reduced system, see Eq. (\ref{eq:matrix_reduced_system}).
-So, if we consider the same initial state, both systems evolve to the same final state.
-However, the stronger the coupling, the faster is the transition, which we summarize in the following proposition whose proof follows from direct calculations (valid for nonzero coupling only): \begin{prop} Suppose $\bar{\bm{\theta}}^{\ast}=(\bar{\theta}_{1}^{\ast}, \bar{\theta}_{2}^{\ast}, \cdots, \bar{\theta}_{M}^{\ast})$ is a solution of the Kuramoto model
+The inter-area coupling controlled by $\epsilon$ is also presented in the reduced system, see Eq. (\ref{eq:matrix_reduced_system}).
+So, if we consider an equivalent initial state, both systems evolve to the equivalent final state.
+However, the stronger the coupling, the faster the transition, which we summarize in the following proposition whose proof follows from direct calculations (valid for nonzero coupling only): \begin{prop} Suppose $\bar{\bm{\theta}}^{\ast}=(\bar{\theta}_{1}^{\ast}, \bar{\theta}_{2}^{\ast}, \cdots, \bar{\theta}_{M}^{\ast})$ is a solution of the Kuramoto model

 with intial condition $\bm{\theta}(0)=\bm{\theta}_0.$ Let $\bm{\psi}(t)=\bar{\bm{\theta}}^{\ast}\big(\frac{\epsilon'}{\epsilon} t\big)$.
 Then $\bm{\psi}(t)$ is a solution of the Kuramoto model

 with the same initial condition $\bm{\psi}(0)=\bm{\theta}_0.$ \end{prop}